FAQs About Volunteering

 What if I don’t like the area where I am assigned?

-We ask that you volunteer to become familiar and fully trained in the area for at least 3 shifts.
-If you still aren’t satisfied, contact the Volunteer Supervisor to discuss a more suitable area.
+We are always willing to work with you to ensure you enjoy your volunteer experience.
+If you aren’t satisfied, contact the Volunteer Supervisor to discuss a more suitable area.

 Where should I apply if I want to volunteer with pediatric patients?

-The only Lee Health Hospital that treats children is Golisano Children’s’ Hospital of SWFL.
+The Lee Health Hospital that treats children is Golisano Children’s Hospital of SWFL.

 What if I want to volunteer with Lee Health but not in the in the hospital?